kkaarroollm/we8shop-djang0/README.md

 ## get SECRET_KEY

-to run this project, you will need to add `SECRET_KEY` to your .env file in webshop directory:
+to run this project, you will need to add `SECRET_KEY` to your .env file in gorgonzolaproject directory:

 to get `SECRET_KEY` use the code below: